Radiologic Technology Program (AAS)

 7. Apprenticeship hours require the following:

-• After the submission of the program application, the applicant will be contacted by one of the program faculty to discuss the scheduling of apprenticeship hours: a minimum of 12 hours scheduled in Dalton clinical sites is required.
+- After the submission of the program application, the applicant will be contacted by the program clinical coordinator to discuss the scheduling of apprenticeship hours: 8 hours in Dalton clinical sites.

-• Required dress: apprentice smock, khaki pants, white collared polo shirt, white tennis shoes, and socks.
+- Recommended dress: apprentice (optional): smock, khaki pants, white collared polo shirt, white tennis shoes, and socks.

 Program Fees